rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ![snap recurring sequence](./../../asset/image/snap-adv-snap-recurring-sequence.png)
 </div>

-Example of the JSON parameters used during  [API Request Step](/en/snap/integration-guide.md#api-request) is given below.
+Example of the JSON param for the first or initial transaction is given below.
+This param is used during [API Request Step](/en/snap/integration-guide.md#api-request).
 <!-- tabs:start -->

 #### **JSON Parameters**